justinkropp/jstnkrpp/_posts/2020-08-16-rob-giampietro.md

 ---
 layout: post
 title: Rob Giampietro
 excerpt: Rob is a designer, teacher, writer, critic, and winner of the 2014-15 Katherine Edwards Gordon Rome Prize at the American Academy in Rome.
-He is currently Director of Design at The Museum of Modern Art in New York.
+He is currently a Senior UX Design Manager at Google in New York.
 category: note
 tags: interview
 ---